-Students receive extensive education in contemporary approaches to the analysis, design and implementation of large-scale systems, along with a sound understanding of the traditional aspects of computer science such as hardware and operating systems.
+You'll receive extensive education in contemporary approaches to the analysis, design and implementation of large-scale systems, along with a sound understanding of the traditional aspects of computer science such as hardware and operating systems.

 There is a focus on applications involving mobile and web-based systems, with an emphasis on the design of effective human-computer interfaces.
-A range of options in the degree allows students to study advanced subjects in computer science areas including artificial intelligence, computer networks, database, enterprise systems and programming languages.
+A range of options in the degree allows you to study advanced subjects in computer science areas including artificial intelligence, computer networks, database, enterprise systems and programming languages.

-- Semester 1 - 2 March 2020
+- Semester 1 - 27 February 2023

-- Semester 2 - 3 August 2020
+- Semester 2 - 31 July 2023

 - 3400211151 (CSP)